We are trying something different today.

 Then they will re-bond with another bird or human at the age of five or six.

-Very few pet bird keepers know about this, can’t handle the rejection and confusion so the bird starts plucking gets rehomed.
+Very few pet bird keepers know about this, can’t handle the rejection and confusion so the bird starts plucking then gets rehomed.

 Hey doc, thanks for the 53 seconds devoted to foraging and enrichment.